 Why Bowie?

-Although the Washington, D.C., region is a major media market, none of the legacy media are laser-focused on Bowie.
+Although the Washington, D.C., region is a major media market, none of the legacy media are laser-focused on the vibrant suburb of Bowie.
 This culturally diverse city of nearly 60,000 is the largest municipality in Prince George's County.

 With 40,000 active registered voters, Bowie is known for its civic-minded residents—the type of folks who pay attention to the news.
-Residents deserve consistent news coverage of Bowie's elected leaders and local change-makers.
+Residents deserve consistent news coverage of their neighborhood concerns, elected leaders and local change-makers.

 Rich in history and culture, the Bowie area is home to performing arts and sports venues, museums and centuries-old landmarks, beautiful parks, annual festivals, active nonprofit and business groups and historically black Bowie State University.
 In the future, we plan to closely cover these broader aspects of the community.